FZambia/centrifuge/docs/clients/starting.rst

 At this moment there are no javascript libraries to wrap communication routine with Centrifuge.
 But communication is rather simple.

-You should know only 4 basic commands:
+There are only 6 basic commands:

 1) auth
 2) subscribe
 3) unsubscribe
-4) broadcast
+4) publish
+5) presence
+6) history

 Lets see on them in detail.